devstardude/Burger-Blast/README.md

 ### 🌟 Introduction
 ---
-Burger Blast in an Amazing app with not just Beautiful UI, but with Amazing Features too.<br/>
+<strong>Burger Blast</strong> in an Amazing app with not just Beautiful UI, but with Amazing Features too.<br/>
 This is a React, Redux, and Firebase Project to <strong>make Delicious Burger interactively</strong> and submit your order details to the server.

 ### 🛍️ How Does It Work